guardian/grid/docs/02-running/01-running-locally.md

 [`users.json`](../../dev/config/users.json), for example `grid-demo-account@guardian.co.uk`.
 There isn't a password, so enter any value.

 If you haven't used the `--with-local-auth` flag, you'll begin a Google authentication flow.

+## Cerebro

+To inspect the elasticsearch database, cerebro is included as part of the grids local stack.
+It can be accessed http://localhost:9090/#/connect?host=http:%2F%2Felasticsearch:9200 For cerebro, the address of the elasticsearch instance is `http://elasticsearch:9200`